Despite having access to these lovely digitals on your computer, phone, or Dropbox…

 I’ve mentioned this before, but I’ve got to echo it again.
 You see, it’s not about a technically pretty, posed photograph.
 Those are nice too (well, let’s be honest.
 Mostly for the grandmas…hence my term ‘grandma pose’), but it’s ALL ABOUT YOUR CONNECTION.
 It’s not just about what you look like now, but I want your family portraits to show everyone how you FELT that day.
 It’s why I keep going back to emotion and conveying relationships in an image.
 It’s my photography spinal backbone.
 It’s very much the reason why I spend so much time and energy learning and observing your unit.
 Why I don’t stare at my watch during our sessions.
 It’s all because I care about how your experience is- it definitely resonates in your imagery, and that ‘feel good’ stuff is addictive to all those who see the result too.
 (Me included!)
 Emotion and feelings are what fuel my passion for this art.
 And I want my art to show your family just how much love you have for each other.
 And not just this generation- but all of those future ones too.

-Previously, 'just' being all-inclusive and giving you all of your files and then a 'see ya' wasn't quite good enough.
+Previously, ‘just’ being all-inclusive and giving you all of your files and then a ‘see ya’ wasn’t quite good enough.
 Too many of my families were procrastinating too long post-session to figure out which images to print and frame.
-I'd get a cry for help months or YEARS after our session.
-So if I'm able to help- let's DO IT!
+I’d get a cry for help months or YEARS after our session.
+So if I’m able to help- let’s DO THIS!

 So you may find yourself so overwhelmed by the number of images that you love from our session that it seems IMPOSSIBLE to choose which to display on your precious wall space…